Home

 Drive to Kanji

-We continue our journey towards Leh but turn off before the third pass (Fotu La), staying in the valley.
-At the end of a very narrow gorge with a bumpy road, we reach the tiny village of Kanji (3840 m).
-Here, the rest of the team joins us: cook Namgyal and helper Tashi.
-Our tents are set up, and the kitchen is established in a small room of a building that some time ago has seen better days.
-Still, the roof is intact, which is the most important thing given the rainy afternoon weather.
-One room also houses a "store," where we take shelter and wait out the heaviest shower.
+Here the rest of the team joins us: cook Namgyal and assistant Tashi.
+Our tents are set up, and the kitchen is installed in a small room of a building that has clearly seen better days.
+But the roof is intact, which is most important in the afternoon rain.
+One of the rooms also serves as a "store", where we can wait out the heaviest part of the downpour.

 The team is coming: Helper Tashi and cook Namgyal